Circulating tumor cell

 An illustration depicting primary tumor (in the form of tumor microenvironment) and the circulating tumor cells.

 A circulating tumor cell (CTC) is a cancer cell from a primary tumor that has shed into the blood of the circulatory system, or the lymph of the lymphatic system.
-CTCs are carried around the body to other organs where they may leave the circulation and become the seeds for the subsequent growth of secondary tumors.
-This is known as metastasis, responsible for most cancer-related deaths.
+The circulatory system is a highly toxic environment for CTCs, and they must make significant adaptations to survive.
+If CTCs successfully adapt to the physical and biological threats of the circulatory system, they will be carried around the body to other organs where they may leave the circulation.
+When CTCs exit circulation they become the seeds for the subsequent growth of secondary tumors.
+This is known as metastasis, which is responsible for most cancer-related deaths.

 The detection and analysis of CTCs can assist early patient prognoses and determine appropriate tailored treatments.
 Currently, there is one FDA-approved method for CTC detection, CellSearch, which is used to diagnose breast, colorectal and prostate cancer.

 The detection of CTCs, or liquid biopsy, presents several advantages over traditional tissue biopsies.
 They are non-invasive, can be used repeatedly, and provide more useful information on metastatic risk, disease progression, and treatment effectiveness.
 For example, analysis of blood samples from cancer patients has found a propensity for increased CTC detection as the disease progresses.
 Blood tests are easy and safe to perform and multiple samples can be taken over time.
 By contrast, analysis of solid tumors necessitates invasive procedures that might limit patient compliance.
 The ability to monitor the disease progression over time could facilitate appropriate modification to a patient's therapy, potentially improving their prognosis and quality of life.
 The important aspect of the ability to prognose the future progression of the disease is elimination (at least temporarily) of the need for a surgery when the repeated CTC counts are low and not increasing; the obvious benefits of avoiding the surgery include avoiding the risk related to the innate tumor-genicity of cancer surgeries.
 To this end, technologies with the requisite sensitivity and reproducibility to detect CTCs in patients with metastatic disease have recently been developed.
 On the other hand, CTCs are very rare, often present as only a few cells per milliliter of blood, which makes their detection challenging.
 In addition, they often express a variety of markers which vary from patient to patient, which makes it difficult to develop techniques with high sensitivity and specificity.